chakravarthi-giduthuri/chakravarthi-giduthuri/README.md

 - 🔭 I’m currently studying
 - 🌱 I’m currently learning ...
 JavaScript
 - 👯 I’m looking to collaborate with ... everyone
 - 🤔 I’m looking for help with ...
-JavaScript
+BigData
 - 💬 Ask me about ...
 Python
 - 📫 How to reach me: ... > linkedin[ -chakravarthigiduthuri](https://www.linkedin.com/in/chakravarthigiduthuri/)
 - 😄 Pronouns: ...
 He/His